SweetTddy/UltiLogger/README.md

 **Remember to set the frequency of sending emails on your mailbox by changing the TIME value**

 The TIME value is expressed in seconds

+**YOU NEED TO ALLOW LESS SECURE APPS ON YOUR GOOGLE ACCOUNT BEFORE USING THIS SCRIPT.
+YOU CAN DO IT HERE: https://myaccount.google.com/lesssecureapps**

 > Example